-whose coefficients $G_i(t)$ are currents on $\tilde{X}$, with the property that each function $t \mapsto G_i(t)$ extends continuously to $t=0$, and define $\sigma_{X_0/X}(G)$ in terms of the current $G_0(0)$.
+whose coefficients $G_i(t)$ are currents on $\tilde{X}$ with the property that each function $t \mapsto G_i(t)$ extends continuously to $t=0$, and define $\sigma_{X_0/X}(G)$ in terms of the current $G_0(0)$.
 In this generality such a logarithmic expansion need not exist.
 If it does exist the logarithmic expansion will not be unique, but $ \sigma_{X_0/X} (G)$ is independent of the choice.

 In Theorems \ref{thm:hu} and \ref{thm:arithmetic specialization} we quote two results of Hu.
 The first guarantees the existence of logarithmic expansions (and hence specializations to the normal bundle) for certain currents on $X$.
 The second shows that if $X$ is a projective variety over a number field, one can use the specialization of cycles and Green currents to define a morphism from the arithmetic Chow group of $X$ to the arithmetic Chow group of $N_{X_0/X}$.
 This morphism of arithmetic Chow groups agrees with the one induced by pullback through the composition $N_{X_0/X} \to X_0 \to X$.

 Now suppose $L$ a hermitian line bundle on $X$.
 In \S \ref{s:green} we recall from \cite{GS} a construction that takes a tuple $s=(s_1,\ldots, s_d)$ of global sections of $L^\vee$ and produces a Green current $\mathfrak{g}^\circ (s)$ for the analytic cycle $Z(s)$ defined by $s_1=\cdots = s_d=0$.
 The central problem is to understand the specialization $\sigma_{X_0/X}(\mathfrak{g}^\circ (s) )$.
 For our applications it is enough to assume that $s=(p,q)$ is the concatenation of tuples $p=(p_1,\ldots, p_k)$ and $q=(q_1,\ldots, q_\ell)$, arranged so that the cycle $Z(p)$ meets $X_0$ properly, while $X_0 \subset Z(q)$.